-Friends' continued concern for the welfare of the Japanese."
+"occupancy of the Japanese YWCA by Friends during their absence would be a symbol of Friends' continued concern for the welfare of the Japanese."
 The building was also felt to be "centrally situated and... quite as accessible to refugees and others as the Center [at 2031 Baker Street]."
 A report on the new AFSC Headquarters described their new home as "spacious, comprising two offices, two reception rooms, one hall, kitchen, washrooms, and large auditorium on the first floor; ample storage space and large room in the basement; and five bedrooms and bath on the second floor."

 AFSC's activities during WWII included support for conscientious objectors and refugees, as well as soliciting funds and resources for civilians directly affected by the war.
-The Northern California section's commitment to supporting Japanese Americans who had been their neighbors continued and included the program to relocate Japanese college students from the West Coast to educational facilities in the Midwest and Eastern U.S. In March 1942, local members had already proposed working with the national AFSC office to arrange for transferring students away from the West Coast.
+The Northern California Section's commitment to supporting Japanese Americans who had been their neighbors continued and included the program to relocate Japanese college students from the West Coast to educational facilities in the Midwest and Eastern U.S. In March 1942, local members had already proposed working with the national AFSC office to arrange for transferring students away from the West Coast.
 By the end of May 1942, the National Student Relocation Council was formed, and San Francisco became an important hub for its activities, which recruited students from camps, helped them navigate the bureaucratic maze of paperwork to gain security clearance and enroll in new schools, and offered financial support.69